Skip to main content

 Deprecated

-• Deprecations are documented in Upcoming changes (pre-release) and Release notes (post-release).
+Deprecations are described in Upcoming changes (pre-release) and Release notes (post-release).

 Update Strato packages

-We strongly recommend updating the packages in your environment every two weeks to ensure that all new features and fixes are incorporated.
+We strongly recommend updating Strato packages in your environment every two weeks to ensure you have all the new features and fixes.

 dt-app update